tldraw/tldraw/__tests__/README.md

 - `tt.clickShape` will click a the indicated shape

 Check the `test-utils.ts` file for the rest of the API.
 Feel free to add your own methods if you have a reason for doing so.

+## Conclusion and Tips

+To wrap up, thanks again for writing tests for tldraw.
+Quality in creative software is extremely important: nothing's worse than losing work to a bug, but even lesser terrors—getting kicked out of creative flow by unexpected behavior, or having to accomodate an accidental quirk—can make an app unusable.

+To sum up what we've covered:

+- Do a bit of digging into a feature's events and their outcome(s)
+- Test the app's state machine (view `TestUtils`), not the React view
+- Use the `TestUtils` class for complex events like clicking and dragging
+- Write "todo" tests for the things you can't get to
+- Ask original authors if you find a complex bug
+- Ask for help on [Discord](https://discord.gg/a3H98DGSXS)

+Thanks!

+-Steve (@steveruizok)